-The Company enters into currency forward contracts as cash flow hedges to hedge certain forecasted revenue transactions denominated in currencies other than the U.S. dollar, primarily the Euro and GBP.
+The Company enters into currency forward contracts as cash flow hedges to hedge certain forecasted revenue transactions denominated in currencies other than the U.S. dollar, primarily the European Euro ("Euro or \mathfrak{E} "), the British Pound ("GBP or \mathfrak{E} ") and the Korean Won ("KRW").

-As of December 31, 2011, the Company had no outstanding currency forward contracts that were entered into to hedge Euro denominated sales, compared to \notin 21.0 million at December 31, 2010.
-The net gains (losses) reclassified to revenue related to the hedged revenue transactions for the years ended December 31, 2010, and 2009 were not significant.
-Other impacts of derivative instruments designated as cash flow hedges were not significant for the years ended December 31, 2011, 2010, and 2009.
+As of December 31, 2012, the Company had notional amounts of €20.0 million and KRW4.4 billion of outstanding currency forward contracts entered into to hedge Euro and KRW denominated sales, compared to none at December 31, 2011.
+The net gains (losses) reclassified to revenue related to the hedged revenue transactions for the years ended December 31, 2012, 2011, and 2010, were not significant.
+Other impacts of derivative instruments designated as cash flow hedges were not significant for the years ended December 31, 2012, 2011, and 2010.